zellyn/diskii/README.md

 ======
 diskii is a commandline tool for working with Apple II disk images.

-Eventually, it aims to be a comprehensive disk image manipulation tool.
+Eventually, it aims to be a comprehensive disk image manipulation tool, but for now only the `applesoft decode` command works.

 It is pronounced so as to rhyme with "whiskey".